frothkoetter/cdw/README.md

 The QA pipeline looks like the following:
 ![](images/cdw-lab6-qa001C.png)

-The QA steps are test, cleanse, validate and propergate to production.
+The QA steps are test, cleanse, validate and propagate to production.

-In this lab we go through these steps for the AIRPORTS table.

-1) uniqueness of the IATA codes

-2) length of field IATA should be always 3

-3) no quotation marks in the field AIRPORT

-*Enter the your_dbname as **“db\_user001”..”db\_user020”** in this HUE parameter field

 ![](images/cdw-lab6-qa002.png)